The first US

 This S-44 submarine model was commissioned by the

-Rickover Naval Academy in Spring 2017.
-We
+Rickover Naval Academy in the spring of 2017.

 scale.
 Thus this second model is offered at a